 What Are the entry requirements for arrival into China?

-Foreign passengers who are planning transit to China are required to take PCR tests for COVID-19 within five days before boarding.
+Foreign passengers who are planning transit to China are required to take PCR tests for COVID-19 within 48 hours before boarding.
 They must submit their COVID-19 negative certificate and Health Declaration Form.
 After verification by the consulate, foreign passengers will receive a stamped Health Declaration Form and foreign passengers are allowed to board with that.

 This document is available through an online form that you can easily get on iVisa.com’s website.
 The Health Declaration works as an essential item that verifies that you’ll follow all the legal requirements needed to avoid the COVID-19.